ItSnOtNoOkIeBeAr/Machine-Learning-AI-Model/README.md

 ---

-## 🆚 Chapter IX – AI Model Comparison Table
+## 🆚 Chapter X – AI Model Comparison Table

 Behold!
 A comparison of the three mighty powers at thy command: